Social Icons

 Directed by Tony Scott

-Déjà Vu was a movie that had some unneeded plot holes and it seems the movie was too focused on the action and the intensity of a man trying to keep track with the present and the past, hoping to change the future.
-The idea of the movie is solid and the movie itself is enjoyable, but many times you just wished they were more being detailed and explained than the action being shown on screen.
-Directed by Tony Scott and produced Jerry Bruckheimer, I expected more from this movie as both are good at what they do, but in the end the movie is just average.
+Déjà Vu is a movie with some unnecessary plot holes, and it feels like it was too focused on the action and the intensity of a man trying to navigate the present and the past in hopes of changing the future.
+The idea behind the movie is solid, and it’s enjoyable at times, but often you’ll find yourself wishing for more detail and explanation rather than the constant action on screen.
+Directed by Tony Scott and produced by Jerry Bruckheimer, I expected more from this film, as both are known for their expertise.
+However, in the end, the movie is just average.

-They can see precisely 4 days, 6 hours, 3 minutes, 45 seconds, 14.5 nanoseconds into the past.
-Not only is that weird, the viewing of the past can be seen on screen and recorded for scrutiny.
-That’s not all, how the writers were able to use this window to the past, to be used as a doorway to send a message to a past self to change the present was just over my head.
-How this was going to be able to solve crimes, is something you have to see the movie itself to come to understand.
+The program allows them to see precisely 4 days, 6 hours, 3 minutes, 45 seconds, and 14.5 nanoseconds into the past.
+Not only is that oddly specific, but the past can also be viewed on screen and recorded for analysis.
+That’s not all—somehow, the writers used this window to the past as a doorway to send messages to a past self to change the present.
+How this was supposed to help solve crimes is something you’ll have to watch the movie to (maybe) understand.

 0 comments: